• Skip to primary navigation

 How to Make a Simple Thaumatrope

-If thaumatropes are new to you, try making a simple paper one before you tackle the circuit project.
+If thaumatropes are new to you, try making this simple paper one before you move on to tackle the circuit project.

 Onetime's Thaumatrope